-When and where can I start my place?
+Where can I take up my place?

-To find a list of Childcare Providers or Childminders please see our Children and Families Service Finder.
+To find a list of childcare providers or childminders please see our Children and Families Service Finder.

-To find out when your child would be able to start a 2 Year Funded Place if eligible, use the start calculator document below:
+To find out when your child would be able to start a 2 year funded place if eligible, use the start calculator document below:

 Every eligible child is entitled to access a maximum of 570 hours of free childcare and education for 2 year olds across three funding blocks in a year following the child’s 2nd birthday, on the following basis:

 - A maximum of 15 hours per week over a minimum of 2 days per week

 - A maximum of 10 hours in a single day